Science & Research

 - If the loss of sample because of incomplete or improper sealing (e.g. leakage of liquids from bottles, loss of particulate material from containers and improper sealing of bags) is unacceptable, the sample is classified as a Class V. The collector is notified verbally or electronically by a Supervisor, analyst or Sample Custodian.

-- Acceptable samples are logged into FACTS.
-The following information at a minimum will be annotated: date received (FACTS field defaults to date entered), condition of container, shipping information, seal quotes, where (city and state), storage location, and any comments in the special handling instruction field.
+- Acceptable samples are logged into FACTS or LIMS.
+The following information at a minimum will be annotated: date received (FACTS or LIMS field defaults to date entered), condition of container, shipping information, seal quotes, where (city and state), storage location, and any comments in the special handling instruction field.

 - For samples received that are perishable or an urgent priority, the applicable section Supervisor or assigned analyst is notified.